ISSUES WITH THE NOTARISATION OF USA DOCUMENTS IN THE UK

 If the situation were reversed and an American citizen resident in the USA was purchasing a property in England, would it not seem an unfair burden to require him or her to travel many hours away to meet with a "UK notary" at one of the few UK consulates in the USA.
 Surely it must be clear to Americans that it is not right to deny British citizens the ability to see a local UK notary public?
 Notwithstanding this, US entities (especially mortgage lenders) very often insist that UK citizens resident in the UK travel by car or plane for many hours to the US Embassy in London, or the consulates in Edinburgh or Belfast.

-3. Beware of relying on using someone in the UK who is not in fact a notary public.
+3. ATTENTION US CLOSING AGENTS: Beware of relying on using someone in the UK who is not in fact a notary public.
 Some solicitors in the UK unfortunately may seek to notarise documents mistakenly believing they are entitled to do so.

 If you are buying property from a foreign seller, or if you are a title closing agents, pay attention.
 Despite what might be stated on the website of the Foreign & Commonwealth Office about it being willing to issue an apostille for the signatures of both solicitors and notaries, the signature of a solicitor is only acceptable in Commonwealth nations and does not constitute a notarisation.
-If you are looking for a notarisation, do not rely on the signature of someone who is not a notary.
+If you are looking for a notarisation, do not rely on the signature of someone who is not in fact a UK notary.
 I have represented UK purchasers of Florida property purchases where Florida title closing agents permitted a UK resident seller to sign a warranty deed in the presence of a solicitor.
 In one case the solicitor incorrectly maintained to the Florida title closing agents that there were no notaries in England & Wales.
-He was of course wrong (as well as being a Florida civil law notary, I am also a notary in England & Wales), but more importantly, those deeds which were not in fact notarised under UK law were likewise not deemed notarised under US law and such deeds were invalid.
+He was of course wrong.

 Are there any US state appointed notaries who are permitted to notarise documents in the United Kingdom?

-Only the states of Alabama and Florida have civil law notaries who are lawyers experienced in international matters and who have passed exams to become a member of the National Association of Civil Law Notaries (NACLN).
+Yes, only the state of Florida has civil law notaries who are lawyers experienced in international matters and who have passed exams to become a member of the National Association of Civil Law Notaries (NACLN), .
 Of the two states, Florida is the only state which (through the Florida Department of State) has appointed its civil law notaries (or Florida International Notaries) to operate outside of its borders and indeed outside the borders of the United States.